BenoitBarbereau/maskrcnn_inference_with_workers/README.md

 python run.py

-## STEP 6
+### step 5

 On your favorite web browser reach 127.0.0.1:5001

-Select a folder containing images and maskrnn will be running with workers on the background making inference in a row without freezing the webapp
+Select a folder containing images  ( ./Images_test )  and maskrnn will be running inferences in a row with workers on the background without freezing the webapp

 just be patient